larscom/cpx/README.md

 There are some npm-scripts to help developments.

 - `npm test` - Run tests and collect coverage.
-- `npm run build` - Make lib directory from src directory.
-- `npm run clean` - Delete directories (folders) which are created by other commands.
-- `npm run lint` - Run ESLint.
 - `npm run watch` - Run tests (not collect coverage) when each file was modified.
-- `npm run open-coverage` - Open the coverage report of the last `npm test` command with web browser.